During National Volunteer Week, we’re proud to celebrate a group of dedicated volunteers who have made a lasting impact.

 Students Lend a Hand for Habitat Restoration at Trout Creek Nature Reserve

-On December 16, students from Delhi District Secondary School took part in a hands-on conservation workday at Trout Creek Nature Reserve, supporting habitat restoration efforts alongside Long Point Basin Land Trust staff and volunteer team know as the Tree Amigos.
+On December 16, students from Delhi District Secondary School took part in a hands-on conservation workday at Trout Creek Nature Reserve, supporting habitat restoration efforts alongside Long Point Basin Land Trust staff and volunteer team known as the Tree Amigos.

 The volunteer day focused on restoring 3.5 hectares of Trout Creek’s